Spanish missions in the Americas: Parish economy

 The Catholic orders profited tremendously from the expansion of the parishes and from the conversion of the indigenous peoples, along with the exploitation of their labor.
 The Jesuits, among other orders, became extremely wealthy as a result.
 The Jesuits gained landholdings in the 17th century, becoming prominent property owners throughout the colonies.
 Unlike other methods used for property accumulation, like land seizure or royal grant, the Jesuits gained property from purchase and donation.
 The Jesuits also amassed wealth from tithes and clerical fees, as well as from profits made from the production of agricultural and other commercial products.
 The Jesuits, along with the other religious orders, fully participated in and profited off of the internal trade economy of the Americas.

-Therefore, the religious orders that had vowed themselves to poverty had become some of the wealthiest institutions in the Americas.
-All of this production was at the expense of the indigenous who were converted and colonized, as it was the indigenous people who completed the labor-based tasks.
-As we can see, the spread of Catholicism was highly profitable to the Catholic Church.

 Native revolts

 In addition to the encomienda system, the aggressive implementation of missions and their forcible establishment of reductions and congregations led to resistance and sometimes revolt in the native populations being colonized.
 Many natives agreed to join the reductions and congregations out of fear, but many were initially still allowed to quietly continue some of their religious practices.
 However, as treatment of natives grew worse and suppression of native customs increased, so did the resistance of the natives.

-The most notable example of rebellion against colonization is the Pueblo Revolt in 1680, in which the Zuni, Hopi, as well as Tiwa, Tewa, Towa, Tano, and Keres-speaking Pueblos took control of Santa Fe and drove the Spanish colonial presence out of New Mexico with heavy casualties on the Spanish side, including 21 of the 33 Franciscan missionaries in New Mexico.
-The region remained autonomous under native control despite multiple non-violent attempts at peace treaties and trade agreements until 1692.
+An example of rebellion against colonization and missionaries is the Pueblo Revolt in 1680, in which the Zuni, Hopi, as well as Tiwa, Tewa, Towa, Tano, and Keres-speaking Pueblos took control of Santa Fe and drove the Spanish colonists of New Mexico with heavy casualties on the Spanish side, including the killing of 21 of the 33 Franciscan missionaries in New Mexico.
+The region remained independent under native control until 1692 when it was reconquered by the Spanish whose regime thereafter became less oppressive.

-The Tepehuan Revolt was likewise stirred by hostilities against the missionaries, which arose due to the concurrent and explosive rise in disease that accompanied their arrival.
+The Tepehuan Revolt from 1616 to 1620 was likewise stirred by hostilities against the missionaries, which arose due to the concurrent and explosive rise in disease that accompanied their arrival.
 The Tepehuan associated the rise in death directly with these missionaries and their reductions, which spread disease and facilitated exploitative labor to encomanderos and miners.
-The revolt lasted from 1616 to 1620 with heavy casualties on both sides.
+The revolt caused heavy casualties on both sides.
 During the conflict, the Spanish abandoned their policy of "peace by purchase (tribute)" in favor of "war of fire and blood."